foudfou/sjail/README.md

 ### Cloned loopback

-When the `interface` parameter starts with `lo`, it's interpreted as a cloned loopback interface.

-Jails' IPs are attached to a clone loopback interface.
+Jails' IPs are attached to a clone loopback interface (like `lo1`).
 Traffic between host and jails is enabled with `pf`: outgoing via NAT, incoming via RDR.

 ```
 ext_if=vtnet0